+What are the benefits of walking with Rheumatoid arthritis?
 Rheumatoid arthritis is an autoimmune disorder that causes your body to mistake your joints for a foreign invader.
 It typically starts in the smaller joints, such as your hands and feet, but it can start anywhere in your body.
 As your immune system begins attacking your joints as if they were a foreign object, inflammation begins around the targeted area.
+The longer it is left untreated, the more damage is done to joints causing mobility issues.

 Disclaimer: This post is for informational purposes only.
 I’ve personally had rheumatoid arthritis for several years and these are the reasons why I stay active as much as my condition allows me too.